shionhart/Warehouse/README.md

 # Warehouse
-Warehouse system for CS430 - OO Design
+Warehouse system for a project assigned in class (CS430 - OO Design).
-This project was built with the facade and iterator design patterns in mind
+This project was built with the facade, singleton, and iterator design patterns in mind.

 # To compile
 [folder with project]>javac -Xlint ./*.java